lindenb/jvarkit/docs/XContaminations.md

     -singleton, --singleton
       [20171212] R. Redon's idea: we're not sure that the contamination comes from the watched pair..
-With this option, we're sure that there is only one HOM_VAR on the line.
+With this option, we're sure that there is only one HOM_VAR on the line and no HET.
       Default: false
     -vf, --variant-filter
       A Java EXpression Language (JEXL) expressions to filter the variants